 What Makes Attention To Detail So Important?

 Before setting the customer on a resolution course, identifying their core and peripheral issues often requires asking a series of laser-focused questions and follow-ups.
-It’s important to remember that customers are commonly in an emotional state and generally lack expertise in the area they are contacting the center about.
+It’s important to remember that customers are commonly emotional and generally lack expertise in the area they are contacting the center about.
+Consider a customer satisfaction survey to get the information you’re looking for.

 How Can Agents Improve Their Attention to Detail?